 In the meantime, you may see a couple of teeny tiny things changing, but it will hopefully be small updates until I get all your blog feedback.
 Then, I’ll try to organize things better (and make it easier to find online!).

 Thanks for visiting the Madness and Method blog and reading about my sophomore experience at Haven.
 If you have your own Haven Conference recap, I’m excited to read all about it, and I hope your experience was as good as mine!

-Don’t forget to fill out the blog feedback survey, and I look forward to expanding this blog and making it the best it can be!
+I look forward to expanding this blog and making it the best it can be!